aws-samples/amazon-sagemaker-keras-text-classification/README.md

 At this point, you should only see two files: ‘glove.6B.100d.txt’ (word embeddings) and ‘newsCorpora.csv’ (dataset) in the this data directory.

 8\.
 Go back to the Jupyter notebook web UI.
-You shoul dbe in the folder called ‘sagemaker_keras_text_classification’.
+You should be in the folder called ‘sagemaker_keras_text_classification’.
 Please launch the notebook within it with the same name.
 Make sure the kernel you are running is ‘conda_tensorflow_p36’.

 ![SageMaker notebook kernel](/images/sagemaker-notebook-kernel.png)